groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/verify/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Verifying Signatures in XLSX using C#"
+    title: "Guide to verifying signatures in XLSX using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) can authenticate the presence of specific signatures within a XLSX document. .NET developers can effortlessly enhance their applications by incorporating features provided by our solution.